Use different card types to enhance the way in which users consume data.

 In the example image, the top-left corner of the grid displays the first value in the module.

-Alternatively, conditional formatting can be used to help visualize data.
+Optionally, use conditional formatting to help visualize data.

 You might use text to: